This post may contain affiliate links.

 Recommendation

 The Zpacks Arc Haul Ultra 60L is an ultralight ventilated and adjustable-length backpack designed for multi-day backpacking trips and thru-hiking.
-Weighing just 19.6 oz, it’s significantly lighter weight than comparable backpacks even though it has a much more sophisticated and adjustable length frame system.
-While there is an initial learning curve to adjusting and fitting the Arc Haul Ultra, once you’ve dialed in the fit, the backpack carries like a dream, comfortably transferring loads to the hip belt while keeping your back cool and dry.
+Weighing just 21.7 oz, it’s significantly lighter weight than comparable backpacks even though it has a much more sophisticated and adjustable length frame system.
+Once you’ve dialed in the fit, the backpack carries like a dream, comfortably transferring loads to the hip belt while keeping your back cool and dry.
 I really enjoy using this pack, especially in hot weather, where the suspended mesh frame keeps me much drier, cooler, and more comfortable.
+If you’re trying to significantly reduce the weight of your backpacking gear and want a ventilated backpack, I’d recommend getting the Zpacks Arc Haul Ultra 60L.

 Disclosure: Zpacks donated a backpack for this review.